elastic/examples/README.md

 ![screen](screens/screen-rack-app.png)

-If you want to learn how to start an elasticsearch cluster with Docker, take a look at this [file](https://git.renault-digital.com/arthur.clement/dockerstack-efk/blob/master/docker-compose.yml).
+If you want to learn how to start an elasticsearch cluster with Docker, take a look at this [page](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
 The [docker-compose-dev.yml](docker-compose-dev.yml) file start Elasticsearch as single node mode and without Xpack activation.

 2 - Open your kibana

 If you use the docker compose file a configured container with kibana can be find at this URL [http://localhost:5601/](http://localhost:5601/)

+You can give optionnaly a internet acces to your local kibana with the [ngrok](https://ngrok.com/).
+If ngrok is installed on your laptop and you want to share dashboard, just run `make proxy-kibana`.

 3 - Stress your application